Why Traditional SaaS Integration Software is Failing

-Some of the most common problems enterprises face when trying to execute SaaS app integration in real time include:
+Some of the most common problems enterprises face when trying to execute SaaS app integration in real-time include:

 - Transformation of data from one system to the other, i.e. on-premise to cloud

-Companies that want to experience all that cloud applications have to offer must first ensure they perform due diligence on how their data will be synchronized and integrated between their on-premise environment and the cloud.
+Companies that want to experience all that cloud applications have to offer must first ensure they perform due diligence on how their data will be synchronized and integrated between their on-premises environment and the cloud.
 This requires data transformation tools to convert important data into a format that’s accepted by your systems to support hybrid IT environments.

 - Lack of control, security

-Using SaaS and other cloud-based services often means companies give up a certain amount of data control to a third-party vendor.
+Using SaaS and other cloud-based services often mean companies give up a certain amount of data control to a third-party vendor.
 They’re also trusting the SaaS or cloud vendor to secure the data, and without a proper integration solution that can govern data flows and protect sensitive information, access management and data privacy will be consistent business concerns.

 - Incomplete solutions

 Unfortunately for many enterprises, many SaaS vendors don’t offer a complete integration solution to their customers.
-Because cloud providers have an API to exchange information, it is often assumed that app integration capabilities come with it, and that the API can provide all the connectivity and data integration features a business would need.
-However, cloud APIs are often proprietary and complicated, and they certainly don’t equate “integration.”
+Because cloud providers have an API to exchange information, it is often assumed that app integration capabilities come with it and that the API can provide all the connectivity and data integration features a business would need.
+However, cloud APIs are often proprietary and complicated, and they certainly don’t equate to “integration.”

 - Improper connections